kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 Similarity score between Resume_Harsha_AIScientist (my resume) and job description is 0.90 Similarity score between resume_trail2 (related to construction) and job description is 0.71

-We can clearly see how this process can be efficient in picking the best resumes.
+We can clearly see how this process can be efficient in picking the best resumes from a pool of resumes.
 ```